daichikuwa0618/QiitaClientCleanArchitecture/README.md

-# QiitaClientCleanArchitecture
-Qiita client sample application with Clean Architecture
+# Qiita Client Sample Application
+This is a [Qiita](https://qiita.com) Client iOS Application by using Clean Architecture.

+The purpose of this app is to understand what Clean Architecture is.